-Required Application Materials: Degree-Seeking and Non-Degree Seeking

-Application Form-Each student must submit a completed application with all requested information provided.
-Students may apply online at gradschool.eku.edu/apply.
-Applicants may request a paper application form from the Office of Graduate Education and Research and submit the application by mail or in person.
+Required Application Materials: Degree-Seeking and Non- Degree Seeking a paper application form from the Graduate School and submit the application by mail or in person.
 There is a nonrefundable \$35 application fee for each online application and a \$40 nonrefundable application fee for each paper form.
 An application submitted without the fee will not be processed.